kolkhis/lac/src/u1lab.md

 Read man to see why that works.
 Why do you suppose that it needs to be reversed to have the highest numbers at the top?
-What is the difference, if you can see any, between using the –n or not using it?
+What is the difference, if you can see any, between using the -n or not using it?
 You may have to use head -40 to figure that out, depending on your processes running.

 Read man ps to figure out what other things you can see or sort by from the ps command.